 Live Stream and Manual PTZ Control

-The PTZ can be controlled manually by starting live stream - click on the orange camera icon on the left side of the screen, and select “View Live Stream”.
+During live streaming, the PTZ can be controlled manually by starting live stream - click on the orange camera icon on the left side of the screen, and select “View Live Stream”.
 The controls for the pan, tilt and zoom functions will appear to the top, right and left of the live video stream itself.
 Moving these sliders sends a command through SiteCloud to the camera to change its position or zoom level - you will see the camera begin to move once the command is received.

 Important Information about your PTZ500:

 - There is a 1-4 second delay between adjusting a slider control, and the PTZ executing the command.
 Poor quality connections can lengthen this to as much as 10 seconds.

 - Note that multiple users can simultaneously view and operate the PTZ using live stream, and any movements made by one user will be visible to all viewers.
 However, the slider controls will not move to reflect position or zoom change commands made by another user.